energie360/djangocms-xliff/README.md

 The translations are now imported, and you can publish the page.

-### XLIFF Editors

-The XLIFF files that are generated with this plugin are known to work with the following editors:

-* ...

-(Please give us a note if you can confirm compatibility to other editors as well and we will list it here.)

 ## Settings

 By default, djangocms-xliff searches for the following django model fields: `CharField, TextField, URLField` in your